 Just a hop-and-a-skip from Miami, Florida, a Bahamas honeymoon is among the most desired for newlyweds.

-Just a hop-and-a-skip from Miami, Florida, a Bahamas honeymoon is among the most desired for newlyweds.
-And for good reason: with more than 700 islands and cays, couples have plenty of sights that’ll leave them breathless.
+A Bahamas honeymoon is a popular choice for newlyweds on the hunt for a tropical destination for their trip.
+With more than 700 islands and cays, couples have plenty of places to see and explore.
 Especially for adventurous twosomes who prefer the waves over rolling hills or snowy mountaintops, this stretch in the Caribbean is renowned worldwide for scuba diving.
 Not only is it home to the infamous, oversized Andros Barrier Reef but also to Thunderball Grotto, which you might recognize from many James Bond movies.

 When to Go